 Limitations for permanent residents

-As a permanent resident of Canada, you are not allowed to vote in the federal elections held in the country or hold public office.
+As a permanent resident of Canada, you are not allowed to vote in the federal elections held in the country or run for political office.
 Besides this limitation, permanent residents are permitted to undertake any valid job offer, including those that necessitate high-level security clearance.

 The residency time period in Canada